Google processes over 40,000 searches per second, 3.5 billion searches per day, and more than 1.2 trillion searches per year worldwide.

 - Gather keywords from “related searches” you’d find right below each search results page.

 - Dig for questions asked on social communities and forums such as Quora, Reddit, and other forums around the topic you are interested in.

 - You can also build keyword lists off Podcasts (on your topics), books listed on Amazon (on your topic), and more.

 Tip #5: Publish on your blog regularly

-If you had to only top off this list to help you with your WordPress SEO efforts in 2018 (and forever and ever), just pick this: Publish regularly on your blog.
+If you had to only top off this list to help you with your WordPress SEO efforts, just pick this: Publish regularly on your blog.
 Follow a schedule and publish at an established frequency.

 You can publish once a week, or three times a week, or every single day of the week.

 Some publications and blogs also publish multiple times per week.